solenebernard/solenebernard.github.io/content/art/art2/index.md

 ---

 I can't enough from Jim Croce's song *Time in a bottle*.
 His lyrics are so touching.
 It's even heartbreaking given his life's story, that he died so young in a plane crash.
 His wife received after his death a letter from him, announcing he had decided to quit music.
-He wanted to spend more time with her and his daughter.
+He wanted to spend more time with her and their daughter.

-When I was in Brisbane participating to a painting event, I got inspired to make an animation for this beautiful song :)
+I was in Brisbane participating to a painting event, when I got inspired to make an illustration for this beautiful song, wihch became later an animation :)
 Made on Procreate.

 > If I could save time in a bottle \